 Brown rice mujadara tastes amazing – as long as you remember to add plenty of onions and don’t skimp on the oil.

 The mujadara of my childhood

 As a young kid growing up in Israel, I ate a lot of mujadara.
 But being from an Ashkenazi Jewish family of European descent, the mujadara I ate as a kid was by no means authentic.
 Rather, it came from a box.

 Nonetheless, the boxed mujadara was delicious, at least to a child’s palate.
-But it lacked the most important parts of authentic mujadara – lots of fried onions, and lots of oil.
+But it lacked the most important parts of the authentic dish – lots of fried onions, and lots of oil.
 The instructions, attempting to keep the dish low fat, were to add a ridiculous amount of oil – a tablespoon or two.